inaccel/numpy-allocator/README.md

 #### Customize Memory Allocators

 Α metaclass is used to override the internal data memory routines.
-The metaclass has four required fields:
+The metaclass has four optional fields:

 ```python
 >>> from numpy_allocator import base_allocator